Generalized recursive atom ordering and equivalence to CL-shellability: Further results, remarks, and open questions

 \begin{thm} Any generalized recursive atom ordering of a finite bounded poset $P$ gives rise to a self-consistent CC-labeling which orders the maximal chains of $P$ consistently with the GRAO. \end{thm}

-\begin{proof} Given a generalized recursive atom ordering (GRAO) for the poset $P$, construct the following chain-labeling $\lambda $ for $P$.
-Label the cover relation $u\lessdot a_i $ in a rooted interval $[u,v]_r$ with the label $i$ for $a_i$ the $i$th atom in the GRAO of $[u,v]_r$ that is induced by the GRAO of $P$ as justified in Lemma ~\ref{GRAOrestricts}.
+\begin{proof} Given a generalized recursive atom ordering (GRAO) for the poset $P$, construct the following chain-edge labeling $\lambda $ for $P$.
+In the rooted interval $[u,v]_r$, label the cover relation $u\lessdot a_i $ with the label $i$, where $a_i$ is the $i$th atom in the GRAO of $[u,v]_r$ that is induced by the GRAO of $P$ as justified in Lemma ~\ref{GRAOrestricts}.

-By construction, $\lambda $ has the property that distinct cover relations upward from $u$ within $[u,v]_r$ will have distinct labels on them, ensuring that this chain-labeling will have the UE property and hence be self-consistent.
+By construction, $\lambda $ has the property that distinct cover relations upward from $u$ within $[u,v]_r$ will have distinct labels on them, ensuring that this chain-edge labeling will have the UE property and hence be self-consistent.
 Also by construction, $\lambda $ has the following pair of properties required for a CC-labeling (see Definition \ref{cc}):

 \begin{enumerate} \item The saturated chains on a rooted interval $[u,v]_r$ have distinct label sequences. \item No saturated chain in $[u,v]_r$ has as its label sequence a prefix of the label sequence of another saturated chain in $[u,v]_r$. \end{enumerate}